CLSherrod/clsherrod.github.io/about.md

 I’ve written two business books:
 - [How To Create New Business Ideas Based On What You Love](https://amzn.to/3oZlRrW)
 - [Hiring Virtual Workers For Small Business](https://amzn.to/2FvAxx9)

+## Projects
+See [Projects](https://christophersherrod.com/projects) for a full list of past projects.